bovino/bovino/README.md

 - API gateways (specially Kong API Gateway)
 - Open innovation (specially with public APIs involved)
 - Distributed architectures (including but not limited to microservices)
-- Data streaming (specially using Apache Kafka)
+- Data streaming (specially using Apache Kafka and Kafka Connectors)
+- Event-driven architecture
 - Automated testing and quality assurance for APIs
 - API governance
 - APIOps (specially when combined with an API-First approach)